Howl's Moving Castle (novel): Inversion of the crone archetype

 Traditionally, the binary typology of the characters in fairy tales is strictly based on representations of good and evil.
 In Howl's Moving Castle, both Howl and Sophie's distinction between being good or evil is often blurred.
-This is exemplified in Jones reversing the roles of 'Beauty' and 'Beast' within the novel by depicting Howl as young and handsome, while having Sophie be cursed and transformed into an old crone.
+This is exemplified in Jones reversing the roles of 'Beauty' and 'Beast' within the novel by depicting Howl as young and handsome, while having Sophie be cursed and transformed into a crone.
 Representations of the witch or crone in western European mythology have been stereotypically negative as they are often depicted as ugly and malevolent.
 Sophie at one point in the story is even misidentified as villain, The Witch of the Waste.
-In having Sophie take on the role of an old crone, she is freed from several traditional myth archetypes such as maiden, wife, or mother.
+In having Sophie take on the role of a crone, she is freed from several traditional myth archetypes such as maiden, wife, or mother.
 Many moments in the novel highlight Sophie's newfound freedom in old age.
 One such example noting she would have been "shriveled with embarrassment" at her actions if she were still a young girl.
 Rather, it is the loss of her girlhood that empowers Sophie to recover her own agency and start her heroine's journey.
 Unlike stories of the past, Howl's Moving Castle presents the role of witch/crone in a heroic light.
 Though Sophie breaks her curse and returns to normal, she retains the power and insight she has gained throughout the story.